Philly Restaurants for a Romantic Date Night

 The Love’s airy dining room

-We’ve never had anything at The Love that misses the mark.
+The Love offers a take on new American cuisine.
+Light and airy with white brick interior, the Rittenhouse Square restaurant is modern and comfortable.
+We’ve never had anything here that misses the mark.
 The menu is full of perfectly dressed salads and a variety of entrees ranging from Thai salmon with coconut red curry to a honey brined pork chop.
 The signature dish, the Lovebird, is a combination of buttermilk fried chicken, grits, and collard greens.

 Whether you’re looking for a romantic dinner, a casual lunch, or a lazy brunch, The Love is one of the best places in the city to sample a little bit of everything.